Eichel scores 2 in Sabres 5-2 win over Maple Leafs

+And Eichel was more than pleased to send the ''Go, Leafs, Go!'' chanting contingent back across the border unhappy following a 5-2 win Saturday night.

+''This is our building and obviously want to play well here,'' Eichel said. ''I think there was a little bit of extra emotion in our game tonight, extra intensity.
+And it's good to see. ...
+It's nice to beat them.''

-BUFFALO, N.Y.
-(AP) -- Jack Eichel scored twice and set up another goal in the Buffalo Sabres' 5-2 win that slowed the youth-laden Toronto Maple Leafs' late-season surge to clinch a playoff berth.
+Eichel scored twice and set up another in dousing the celebratory atmosphere and slowing the youth-laden Maple Leafs' late-season surge to clinch just their second playoff berth in 12 seasons.

 Ryan O'Reilly and Dmitry Kulikov each had a goal and assist, and Evander Kane also scored in a game the Sabres took control of by scoring three straight times in the second period.
 Robin Lehner stopped 32 shots, and the Sabres continued their home dominance over their cross-border rivals by improving to 18-2-1 against Toronto in their last 21 games at Buffalo.

-The Maple Leafs' hold on third-place in the Atlantic Division dwindled in having a three-game winning streak end and losing in regulation for just the second time in their past 10 (7-2-1).
+The Maple Leafs' hold on third place in the Atlantic Division dwindled in having a three-game winning streak end and losing in regulation for just the second time in their past 10 (7-2-1).

 With 85 points, Toronto has a one-point edge over Boston after the Bruins beat the New York Islanders.

+''We know the importance of every game here and to come out and put yourself in a position where you're playing catch-up basically all night is tough,'' Toronto defenseman Morgan Rielly said. ''We want to be better.
+We expect ourselves to be better than that.''

 Auston Matthews scored his 34th to tie Toronto's single-season rookie record set by Wendel Clark in 1985-86.
 Matthews matched the mark in the same arena the Maple Leafs selected the player from Scottsdale, Arizona, with the No. 1 pick in the draft last June.